belmont-admin/SignalStrengthFinderInstructions/README.md

 ## Step 1

 You will find each @boardname@ by sending it a message which it will then echo back to you.
 You will send the message **"ping"**.
-A ping is a sound sent out by a submarine which then echoes back off any nearby object allowing the sonar operator to know how near another vessel is.
+The word *ping* comes from the sound sent out by a submarine which then echoes back off any nearby object allowing the sonar operator to know how near another vessel is.

 First you need to use the ``||radio:radio set group||`` block to set the radio channel to use for the message.
 The first @boardname@ you need to find uses channel **1**.
 Let's store that in a ``||variables:channel||`` variable so it will be easy to change later when you need to.